 Refrigerators have also made a technological jump in the past few decades.
 You can now easily see inside your fridge without opening the door, have it tell you what part needs repair, or connect it to your smart home tech to mirror your TV and display who’s at the door.

 The refrigerator market is full of options, for the bustling large family to the apartment-dweller, from high tech to low.
-Here are our best fridges.
+With its useful features and large capacity, Samsung's Family Hub Smart Refrigerator is our top pick.

 Available in stainless steel and black stainless steel, this 17.6-cubic foot refrigerator offers much in the way of freezer function.
 The top freezer can operate as a normal freezer, but can also be converted into a second refrigerator with the press of a button.
 Ideal for small homes, or for moments when your fridge cannot contain all the necessary items (like at the holidays), this refrigerator-freezer combo is truly innovative.

-This 28.75 x 31.9 x 66.75-inch fridge is an ideal choice for small spaces, as a spare fridge, or even for second homes.
+This standard-depth fridge is an ideal choice for small spaces, as a spare fridge, or even for second homes.
 The LED-lit refrigerator portion has a twin cooling system with a power-cool feature.
 It comes with two crisper drawers as well as a top-mounted slide-out pantry drawer.
 Meanwhile, the freezer’s automatic ice maker can churn out up to 3.7 pounds of ice daily.

 Samsung’s dedication to energy efficiency continues with this model.
-The fridge is 2016 Energy Star certified with an estimated annual energy use of 448 kWh, which translates to about $54 in costs.
+The fridge is 2016 Energy Star certified with the estimated annual energy use of 448 kWh, which translates to about $54 in costs.

-Best French Door: GE Profile PVD28BYNFS 27.9-Cubic Foot Smart 4-Door French Door Refrigerator with Door-in-Door
+Best French Door: GE Profile PVD28BYNFS 27.9 Cu.
+Ft.
+Smart 4-Door French Door Refrigerator with Door-in-Door

-This Energy Star-certified French-door refrigerator, which measures 35.6 x 36.75 x 69.9, has tons of upgrades for a modern home.
+This Energy Star-certified French-door refrigerator has tons of upgrades for a modern home.
 There’s a built-in Wi-Fi system that alerts you when the door has been left open or if the temperature fluctuates, while all three fresh and freezer sections have separate climate controls to keep food at its best.
 One of the more impressive features is the LED-lit wall at the back of the appliance which helps you see even the most tucked-away items.

 The fridge’s right door has a door-in-door capability that includes a rotating door bin.
-The left door features the water and ice dispenser with hands-free auto-fill that senses when to stop.
-Below the main fridge is a separate drawer that can handle both fridge and freezer temperatures for extra space, or be utilized as a specific-temperature area for fragile items like wine or cheese.
+The left door features the water and ice dispenser with a hands-free auto-fill that senses when to stop.
+Below the main fridge is a separate drawer that can handle both fridge and freezer temperatures for extra space, or be utilized as a specific temperature area for fragile items like wine or cheese.

-Best Bottom Freezer: Whirlpool 22.07 Cubic Feet Bottom-Freezer Refrigerator with Ice Maker
+Best Bottom Freezer: Whirlpool WRB322DMBM 22.07 Cu.
+Ft.
+Bottom-Freezer Refrigerator with Ice Maker

-With its standard depth and 22 cubic feet of interior storage, this Whirlpool refrigerator and freezer is designed well while still being functional.
+With its standard depth and 22 cubic feet of space, this Whirlpool refrigerator and freezer is designed well while still being functional.
 Available in three finishes, this fridge uses FreshFlow technology, which absorbs gases that aid in food spoilage keeping your groceries fresh for longer.

 The LED-lit fridge section features four adjustable spill-proof glass shelves, one with an attached deli drawer, as well as two humidity-controlled produce drawers.
 The energy-efficient temperature control system cools everything down quickly and easily maintains the proper environment.